2020 Winner Announced!

-The 2016 Dolly Gray Children’s Literature Award was presented January 20 in Honolulu, Hawaii at the Council for Exceptional Children's Division on Autism and Developmental Disabilities' (CEC-DADD) 17th International Conference.
+The 2020 Dolly Gray Children’s Literature Award will be presented January 22, 2020 in Sarasota, Florida, at the Council for Exceptional Children's Division on Autism and Developmental Disabilities' (CEC-DADD) 21st International Conference.

-CONGRATULATIONS to our 2016 winners for promoting high quality literature for children and youth that authentically characterizes individuals with developmental disabilities.
+CONGRATULATIONS to our 2020 winner for promoting high quality literature for children and youth that authentically characterizes individuals with developmental disabilities.

 The Dolly Gray Children’s Literature Award recognizes authors, illustrators, and publishers of high quality fictional and biographical children, intermediate, and young adult books that authentically portray individuals with developmental disabilities, such as autism spectrum disorders, intellectual disabilities, and Down syndrome.